-But to first understand this post properly, you’ll have to know your Korean age.
-Koreans calculate age by birth year.
-And this means even if you’re only 1 month older than someone, but born in a different year (i.e. December 1987 vs January 1988), you’re still considered older!
+Tip: To first understand this post properly, you’ll have to know your Korean age.
+Koreans calculate age by birth year (not the actual birthday).
+And this means even if you’re only 1 month older than someone, but born in a different year (i.e. December 1987 vs January 1988), you’re still considered older.
 Just think of January 1st as a line that isn’t crossed; you’re either on one side or the other.

 Here’s what to expect once you’ve figured the other people’s age: